xwiki/xwiki-docker/README.md

 This allows you to rebuild the XWiki docker image locally.
 Here are the steps:

 -	Install Git and run `git clone https://github.com/xwiki-contrib/docker-xwiki.git` or download the sources from the GitHub UI.
-Then choose the branch or tag that you wish to use:
+Then choose the branch or tag that you wish to use.
+For example:
 	-	The `master`branch will get you the latest released version of XWiki
 	-	The `8.x` branch will get you the latest released version of XWiki for the 8.x cycle
-	-	The `8.4.4` tag will get you exactly XWiki 8.4.4.
 	-	etc.
 -	Go the directory corresponding to the configuration you wish to build, for example: `cd xwiki-mysql-tomcat`.
 -	Run `docker-compose up`